 5 things you need to know about SEPA Direct Debit

 With the announcement last week that the UK will remain part of the Single European Payments Area, or SEPA, there is no need for UK businesses to feel nervous about the future of collecting recurring payments in euros.
-If your organisation wishes to start using SEPA Direct Debit, you may wish to start by understanding 5 things about SEPA which differ to the UK Direct Debit collection process thanks to our SEPA partner SlimPay.
+If your organisation wishes to start using SEPA Direct Debit, you may wish to start by understanding 5 things about SEPA which differ to the UK Direct Debit collection process thanks to SlimPay.

 What is SEPA Direct Debit?

 SEPA is an excellent opportunity to do international business across the largest unified market in the world.
 It represents a market comprising 34 European countries, over 4000 banks and 210 million households, and it is currently valued at 11,000 billion euros.

 The benefits of Direct Debit for the collection of recurring payments are well known.
 Thanks to its reliability as a payment method, Direct Debit helps businesses to reduce churn and improve their cashflow.
 Direct Debit also reduces the cost and complexity of payment handling and, since it is heavily regulated, payers trust Direct Debit as a payment method which helps to increase sign-ups and generate confidence.

 Any UK business accepting payments in euros is obliged to comply with SEPA regulations.